vidtsin/babycare-odoo/bbc_sale/README.rst

 * Introduce is_synced_magento flag on product to search on synced to Magento products
 * Don't allow consumables with one attribute to be selected on an account invoice line
 * Don't allow consumables with one attribute to be selected on a mrp bom line
+* The warranty field on the product form is made invisible